 - Chronic respiratory conditions such as a repetitive cough

 Dogs and cats are different from people in many ways, most of them good.
 They don’t care much for appearances.
 They are never embarrassed by the behavior or socioeconomic status of their owners.
-They don’t feel sorry for themselves.
-They have a knack for making the most of anything and their wants and needs are basic.
-They need to food to eat, somebody to love them, and they need to be free from crippling pain or nausea.
-If those three requirements are met, dogs and cats are happy.
-Their quality of life may improve when we devote more time to them and enrich their environment, and it may decline with medical conditions such as heart disease or arthritis, but as long as they are loved, fed, and free from crippling pain or nausea, they are happy.
+They have a knack for making the most of anything, and their wants and needs are basic and easy for us to meet.
+They need food to eat and somebody to love them, and they need to be free from crippling pain and nausea.
+If those requirements are met, then dogs and cats are happy.
+Their quality of life may improve when we devote more time to them and enrich their environment, and it may decline with medical conditions such as heart disease or arthritis, but as long as they are loved, fed and free from crippling pain and nausea, they are happy.

-In helping clients determine if the time for euthanasia is getting close, I ask them if their pet still has things that brighten his or her day; things he or she gets excited about.
-Does he still enjoy interaction with your family?
+Timpanogos Animal Hospital’s veterinarians will help you determine with care if the time for euthanasia is getting close.
+We ask if a pet still has things that brighten her day, things she gets excited about.
+Does he still enjoy interacting with you and your family?
 Does she get up and meet you or at least get excited when you come home from work?
 For most dogs and cats, food is an enjoyable part of life.
-Does your pet still get excited for treats or for mealtime?
+Does your pet still get excited for treats and/or meals?

 If the answer to these questions is yes, quality of life is probably still acceptable.
-If the answer to these questions is no, perhaps quality of life has diminished to the point where euthanasia should be considered—often the hardest decision that we as pet owners face.
+If the answer to these questions is no, quality of life has likely diminished significantly.

 We know this is an impossible situation to deal with as a pet owner.
 We’re here to help every step of the way.
 Give Timpanogos Animal Hospital a call at 801-406-9443 to schedule an appointment.
 We’ll make sure your older pet lives the most comfortable life possible.